From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Zeppelin Field (Zeppelinfeld)

 The Zeppelin Field site that held 200,000 spectators has a fortress-like structure with viewing turrets and giant concrete step ledges connected to a grandstand podium, known as the Zeppelin Tribune.
+It was finished and ready for use in 1937.

 The Great Road (Große Strasse)